The way we work together starts with you. Your experience, your needs, and your pace.

-I draw on person-centred therapy and Schema Therapy for Eating Disorders, which means we’ll look at both day-to-day struggles and deeper emotional patterns — the beliefs, fears, and unmet needs that often sit beneath an eating disorder.
+I draw on person-centred therapy and Schema Therapy for Eating Disorders.
+This means we look at both what is happening day to day and the deeper emotional patterns underneath.
+The beliefs, fears, and unmet needs that often sit quietly beneath eating struggles.

-What I do offer is a grounded, compassionate understanding of eating disorders and the internal world they create.
-I bring both professional knowledge and insight, not to tell you what to do, but to sit alongside you with curiosity, care, and respect as we explore what recovery looks like for you.
+What I offer is a steady, compassionate understanding of eating disorders and the internal world they create.
+I bring professional knowledge and lived insight, not to direct you, but to walk alongside you as we explore what recovery looks like in your life.

 I don’t have a criteria in terms of diagnosis — anyone struggling with disordered eating is welcome.
 What I do require is that your physical health is monitored by a GP or another appropriate health professional.